mashingan/modern-opengl-notes/readme.md

 * Adding elements buffer (`ebo` variable) for keeping the `elements` variable.
 * Changing the GL draw method from `glDrawArrays` to `glDrawElements`

+6. `texture_using.nim`
+This notes is the initial notes for textures chapter.
+This also is extended previous notes with additional textures coordinates for each vertex and loading the texture with dummy pixel array values.

 [open.gl]: https://open.gl
 [staticglfw]: https://github.com/treeform/staticglfw